NangoHQ/nango/README.md

 }
 ```

-To add a new API, just create a new configuration file.
+To add a new API, create a new configuration file.
 Here's a step-by-step guide on [how to create a new configuration file](https://github.com/Bearer/Pizzly/wiki/TODO).

 ## License